Cap Barbell Power Squat Rack

 Monster Lite Power Squat Rack

-Our top pick comes from the good folks over at Rogue Fitness.
+Our premium pick comes from the good folks over at Rogue Fitness.
 They believe that you should have more control over your home gym equipment, from the vibrant colors of the metal, right on down to the customizable.
-Everyone comes in different heights and physical prowess – this is the squat rack that’s designed to truly grow with you.
+Everyone comes in different heights and physical prowess – Monster Lite Power is the squat rack that’s designed to truly grow with you.

 Normally, you would have to purchase an additional accessory for holding your plates, but this model already has you covered.
 Simple to assemble (many purchasers simply needed their twelve-year-old child to hold the pieces while they screwed everything into place), bringing all-inclusive racks to store your weight plates, you get a few perks, and a a few issues that come along.